 The pilot is being coordinated by the Permaculture Research Institute, Kenya working in collaboration with at least four established training centers in East Africa.

-The first phase of the pilot program will be delivered by Sustainable Village Resources (SVR), one of PRI-Kenya's partner organizations.
+The first phase of the pilot program will be delivered by Community Mobilization for Regenerative Agriculture (C-MRA) (C-MRA) one of PRI-Kenya's partner organizations.
 Initial projections indicate potential benefits along these lines:

 - 20 lead farmers, representing an initial 100 farmers in their network, will receive a permaculture design course, based on a curriculum that they have helped to create, over a 12-month period.
 They will be supported in creating 20 model farms, and sharing their knowledge and experience with other farmers in their community.